moingshaikh/100-days-of-code/log.md

 ### Day 39: 10 February, 2021
 **Today's Progress**: Worked on a demo node.js project.
 Created a demo node.js server and set it up on localhost.

+### Day 40: 11 February, 2021
+**Today's Progress**: Cotninued working on node.js project.
+Created GET and POST req/res endpoints and tested it with Postman.
+**Thoughts**: Today's excercise was really rewarding, yielding a real-world like experience with creating API endpoints and testing them with Postman.